Bjorn Lind

 Bio

-Bjorn Lind was born October 1st, 1920 in Oslo, Norway.
-He trained as an anesthesiologist at the Norwegian Mobile Army Surgical Hospital, known as NORMASH, in first Euijeongbu and later, after it moved, in Dongducheon in 1952 and then again in 1954.
-Bjorn Lind’s education was interrupted by Nazi occupation during World War II but resumed after the war.
-He became one of only ten anesthesiologists in Norway in 1948 and the only one at NORMASH during his service.
-He describes seeing about 30 wounded men a day and is very proud of the 1% death rate his unit was able to achieve in its frontline tent hospital with sand floors.
-During his second tour, Bjorn was joined by his wife Randi who was an X-ray nurse.
-He is proud of his service calling it valuable training for his medical career and also astonished at the progress South Korea has made since his time there in the 1950s.
+Bjorn Lind served as an anesthesiologist at the Norwegian Mobile Army Surgical Hospital (NORMASH) in Euijeongbu and later in Dongducheon from 1952 to 1954.
+Four years earlier, in 1948, he became one of only ten anesthesiologists in Norway and was the only one at NORMASH during his service.
+He recalls treating about 30 wounded men a day and takes great pride in his unit’s impressive 1% death rate at their frontline tent hospital with sand floors.
+During his second tour, Bjorn was joined by his wife Randi, who served as an X-ray nurse.
+He values his service as valuable training for his medical career and is astonished at the progress South Korea has made since the 1950s.

 Video Clips